How To Create A To Do List In WordPress

-If you are running a growing business, there never seems to be enough hours in the day to get things done.
+If you are a business owner, there is never enough time to get things done.

-There is just so much to do and remember.
-You have deadlines to meet, projects to complete, priorities to attend to, fires to put out, appointments to make, schedules to keep and so on.
-The “doing” never stops.
+There is just so much work to do and things to remember.
+You have clients to meet, tasks to complete, priorities to attend to, fires to extinguish, deliveries to make, schedules to keep and so on.
+The stress of trying to get things done on time never seems to stop.

-Now … on top of all this, add the extra dimension of promoting and growing your business online and maintaining your website or blog updated with fresh content and everything can suddenly begin to feel unmanageable and overwhelming.
+Now … add the extra dimension of promoting and growing your business online and keeping your website updated with fresh content and everything can start feeling unmanageable and chaotic.

-Whether you run a business, website, blog, or manage a team, it’s important to be able to organize and prioritize your daily tasks, monitor your progress, and, if necessary, assign tasks to members of your team or staff efficiently.
+Whether you run a business, website, blog, or manage a project, it’s important to be able to organize and manage your daily activities.

-A proven method that can help you save time, alleviate stressful workloads, and allow you to regain control is to use a “to-do” list.
+A simple “tried and true” tool that can help you save time, alleviate stressful workloads, and allow you to regain control is to use a “to-do” list.

 To-Do Lists – Benefits

-As you can see, there are many benefits to using to do lists, both in business and in your personal life.
-Creating a to-do list, prioritizing tasks and working systematically improves efficiency and productivity in your business.
+As you can see, there are many benefits to using a to-do list, both in business and in your personal life.
+Creating to do lists, then prioritizing tasks and working in a focused way increases your business productivity and efficiency.

-In this step-by-step tutorial you are going to learn how to add to-do lists to WordPress to help your team get things done faster and more efficiently using a great little WordPress plugin called Cleverness To-Do List.
+In this tutorial you are going to learn how to easily add to do lists to a WordPress website or blog to help your team get things done faster and more efficiently using a great little plugin called Cleverness To-Do List.

 http://wordpress.org/plugins/cleverness-to-do-list/

-You can configure the plugin to assign private to-do lists for each user, to have all users share your to-do list, or to have a master list with individual completion of items.
+You can set up the plugin with private to do lists for each user, to have all users share your to do list, or to have a master list with individual item completions.

-The shared to-do list option provides different settings.
-You can assign to-do items to specific users (this includes emailing a new to-do item to the assigned user) and optionally to have those items only viewable by that user.
-You can also assign different permission levels to different users.
+The shared to do list option has a variety of settings available.
+You can delegate to do items to a specific user (this includes a setting to email new to do items to the assigned user) and optionally to have assigned items only seen by that user.
+You can also assign different permission levels to different users based on user roles.
 There are also settings available to show deadline and progress fields.
-Category support is included as well in the front-end administration.
+Category support is included as well as front-end administration.

-A new menu item is added to the admin backend to help you manage your list and the to do lists can also be displayed on the dashboard widget.
+A new menu item is added to the admin backend to help you manage your list and your to-do list can also appear on a dashboard widget.

-A sidebar widget is available as well as short code to display the to-do list items on your blog.
+A sidebar widget is available as well as short code to display the to do list items on your blog.
 There are two shortcodes for front-end list administration.
-Management of categories is accessed via the back-end.
+Category management is restricted to the back-end.

-If you plan to run a multi-author blog you can use the plugin to create custom to-do lists for your post editors if you also install a copy of the Post Planner plugin.
+If you plan to set up a multi-author site you can use this to-do lists plugin to create custom to-do lists for your post planners if you also own the developer’s premium plugin, Post Planner.

-In your site’s administration section, go to the menu and select Plugins > Add New …
+Log into your site’s dashboard section, and choose Plugins > Add New …

 Once the plugin has been activated, click on Settings …

-Note: You can also get to the plugin’s settings section by choosing To-Do List > Settings from the admin menu …
+Note: The plugin’s ‘Settings’ screen can also be accessed by selecting To-Do List > Settings from the admin menu …

-The “To-Do List” plugin ‘Settings’ area is divided into four tabs:
+The Settings area is divided into 4 sections:

-- To-Do List Settings – This section lets you specify the main plugin settings.
+- To-Do List Settings – This section is where you can specify the plugin’s main settings.

-- Advanced Settings – In this section you can customize your to-do lists, assign to-do items to other users and perform plugin database maintenance tasks.
+- Advanced Settings – In this section you can customize your to-do lists, assign tasks to other users and perform database maintenance tasks.

-- Import/Export – The options in this tab let you import and export your to-do list data and plugin settings.
+- Import/Export – This section lets you import and export your to-do list data and plugin settings.

 To-Do List Settings